 Kristian Bertel has contributed to the National Geographic community with an assignment called ‘The Tale of Two Wolves‘.
 For this assignment curated by Asher Jay a National Geographic explorer and a creative conservationist she is presenting a theme that aims to conceptually examine wolves through the lens of science and storytelling.
 Nat Geo encourages people to submit images that innovatively bring the narrative and visual motif of the “wolf” in to focus from a unique cultural, political, ecological, emotional and or conceptual perspective.

-As Asher says: ” – The poor beast has had a bad reputation for years on end for no fault of its own and needs your help in restoring public faith in it’s true character and context for being.
+As Asher is saying it: ”- The poor beast has had a bad reputation for years on end for no fault of its own and needs your help in restoring public faith in it’s true character and context for being.
 Another way to think of the assignment is as a product placement campaign.
 If the “wolf” was a brand, how can we replace the existing adverse adjectives, slogans, and analogies to coin a new marketing initiative for the animal?
 Can you think of the catch phrase?
 Can you resuscitate its description?
 How can you rehabilitate the image of the wolf?” she says.

 How the wolf has been perceived and received

 How has the “Wolf” been perceived and received by the masses so far?
 The answer lies within us and we should ask ourselves.
 Look within.
 When you think of the word, what associations come up for you?
 Are they largely positive or negative?
 If it is the latter, why do you feel negative about wolves?
 Trace it to your earliest encounter of the “Wolf.”
 Was it in a bedtime story, in a middle school read or while we were hiking or camping with your family in the wild?
 What story forms in your head?
 Is your knowledge of the animal based on science or on folklore and fiction?